 - Dwellings shall demonstrate design merit of high quality incorporating diversity and innovation.
-The façade of each house must have an engaging and attractive appearance when viewed from the street of public reserve; - The appearance of all dwellings, especially two storey dwellings, shall be enhanced through architectural detailing and articulation of walls to avoid bulky, bland facades with uninterrupted walling on both the primary and secondary frontages, as well as any elevations visible to the public (eg from streets and parks); - A dwelling shall not be elevated on posts or columns. - Must include a portico or verandah that enhances the front facade.(or other architectural feature that enhances the entrance):
+The façade of each house must have an engaging and attractive appearance when viewed from the street of public reserve; - The appearance of all dwellings, especially two storey dwellings, shall be enhanced through architectural detailing and articulation of walls to avoid bulky, bland facades with uninterrupted walling on both the primary and secondary frontages, as well as any elevations visible to the public (eg from streets and parks); - A dwelling shall not be elevated on posts or columns. - The primary entry of a dwelling must be located at the front of the home, and must include a portico / verandah (or other architectural feature) that enhances the front entrance.
+Steel Posts on porticos / verandahs will not be permitted unless otherwise approved by the Encumbrance Team. - Parapet frontages will be assessed on architectural merit and it is suggested to send an image of the proposed primary frontage to the Encumbrance Team, for preliminary assessment in the early stages of conception.